Appendix C

 There are many ways to reroute the wire.

-existing wire to the lamp under the glass by making a hole in the glass sealant under the top center of the glass and passing the wire through it as discussed here https://p-car.com/diy/glass/
+existing wire to the lamp under the glass by making a hole in the glass sealant under the top center of the glass and passing the wire through it as discussed here https://p-car.com/diy/glass/The Preferred Fix

 In my case when connecting the replacement hot wire to the car I cut the old connection wire to the glass at the top center edge of the inside glass surface and attached the new hot wire to it.